emitex1/huge-num/README.md

 # Huge Numbers
-A npm package to work with huge numbers
+A npm package to apply math operations on huge numbers

 - Numbers size limit: